Luiscri/mergeCSV/README.md

 ```

 As you can see the `mergeCSV()` method receives two different arguments:

-1. source_directory_path: the path to the directory containing the CSV files you want to merge.
+1. *source_directory_path*: the path to the directory containing the CSV files you want to merge.
-2. output_file: the path to the output file you want to save the data in.
+2. *output_file*: the path to the output file you want to save the data in.

-## Saving different directories to the same file
+## Saving different directories into the same file

 By default, mergeCSV deletes the previous output file in case it exists everytime it is called.
 If you want to merge CSV files located on different directories you will have to remove the following lines from `mergeCSV.py` file: